Unless explicitly stated otherwise, the entire contents of this book ("FPGA Design Elements") falls under the MIT License:

 Hopefully, this license should be straightforward to get past your manager or legal team.

 It's simply not possible for a single person to write and test and exhaustively verify all the code in this book, and still get anything done.
 Thus, the state of the code and guidelines in this book ranges from "it should work, in theory" to "actively used in commercial applications".
 Use at your own risk.

 That said, each design element is rather small and easy to manually inspect, and checked with a few basic tools.
-The Verilog source is run through the Verilator linter to find mistakes, and then through the Intel Quartus Prime CAD tool to find any elaboration and synthesis issues.
-Some more complex designs are further simulated using one of Verilator, Icarus Verilog, or Xilinx XSim.
+The Verilog source is run through the Verilator and Icarus Verilog linters to find mistakes, and then through the Intel Quartus Prime CAD tool to find any elaboration and synthesis issues.
+Some more complex designs are further simulated using either Verilator or Icarus Verilog

 If you do find any bugs, please accept my apologies, and do let me know so I can fix them.
 (Or better yet, please share your fix so I can include it here.)